FranciscoRodriguezCode/db-capstone-project/readme.md

 3. Cancel a booking, [CancelBooking] (Deletes booking from the bookings table where the BookingID matches the input.)
 4. Checking if there is a booking available, [CheckBooking] (This procedure checks if there is a booking already in the date and time the user is trying to reserve.)
 5. Update the BookingDate, [UpdateBooking] (Updates the booking date to another day.)

+10/22/2024 -
+- Added mysqlconnector code for Jupyter for python and mysql
+- Included the Excel and Tableau files in the TableauTablesDash (Optional) Clean Excel data to import it into MySQL Workbench (Used for Tableau mainly)